MULTI-ON/cookbook/README.md

-# MultiOn Agent API: Web AI Agents 🚀
+# MultiOn Agent API: Next-Gen Web AI Agents 🚀

 👋 Welcome to the official GitHub repository of the MultiOn Agent API.